The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 If we take these results at face value, they show that people in earlier generations got married younger, and more of them got married.
 However, we should not interpret these results yet, because they are not correct.
 There are two problems we have to address:

-• As discussed in Section XXX, the NSFG uses stratified sampling, which means that it deliberated oversamples some groups.
+• As discussed in Section XXX, the NSFG uses stratified sampling, which means that it deliberately oversamples some groups.

-• This way of computing the survival function does not properly take into account people who are not married yet.
+• Also, this way of computing the survival function does not properly take into account people who are not married yet.

 For the first problem, we have already seen a solution, weighted resampling.
 For the second problem, we will need a new method, Kaplan-Meier estimation.
 We’ll start with resampling.